-To be eligible for a cadetship, a person must be:
+To be eligible for a Cadetship, a person must be:

-- be of Australian Aboriginal and/or Torres Strait Islander descent; and - identify as an Australian Aboriginal and/or Torres Strait Islander; and - be accepted as an Australian Aboriginal and/or Torres Strait Islander in the community in which he/she lives, or has lived; and - be enrolled for full-time study at a TAFE college, Registered Training Organisation (RTO) or university located in Australia; and - be enrolled for a diploma, advanced diploma or their first undergraduate degree course; and - be an Australian resident.
+- of Australian Aboriginal and/or Torres Strait Islander descent; and - identify as an Australian Aboriginal and/or Torres Strait Islander; and - be accepted as an Australian Aboriginal and/or Torres Strait Islander in the community in which he/she lives, or has lived; and - be enrolled for full-time study at a TAFE college, Registered Training Organisation (RTO) or University located in Australia; and - be enrolled for a Diploma, Advanced Diploma or their first Undergraduate Degree course; and - be an Australian resident. - have signed an employment contract for a minimum of 12 weeks work per annum

-Note: A prospective cadet is also eligible for a cadetship if they satisfy the criteria above and are:
+Note: A prospective Cadet is also eligible for a Cadetship if they satisfy the criteria above and are:

-- undertaking a combined undergraduate degree course (Example: Bachelor of Arts/Law or Bachelor of Science/Economics); - undertaking an Honours year as part of their undergraduate degree; or - if in Year 12 at the time of application for a cadetship, intending to enrol in university.
-However, commencing as a cadet would be subject to actual enrolment.
+- undertaking a combined Undergraduate Degree course (Example: Bachelor of Arts/Law or Bachelor of Science/Economics); - undertaking an Honours year as part of their Undergraduate Degree; or - if in Year 12 at the time of application for a Cadetship, intending to enroll in University.
+However, commencing as a Cadet would be subject to actual enrolment.